-The F flag in the HTMLTEXT directive (see page 123) works by reducing the size of the font by steps of one until the text fits in the rectangle area.
+The F flag in the HTMLTEXT directive (see page 131) works by reducing the size of the font by steps of one until the text fits in the rectangle area.
 This directive changes the value of the step.
 Note that you should not choose a value too small, because if nanDECK does not see a variation in the size of the text (i.e., the variation is small than one pixel), it stops this process.

-HTMLFONTSTEP = "range", font size step, width min, adjust multi font size step: the value of the step width min: the minimum threshold for considering when lines have the same length (for G flag in HTMLTEXT), the default is zero adjust multi: the starting decrement in font size (for F flag in HTMLTEXT), the default is 8
+HTMLFONTSTEP = "range", font size step, width min, adjust multi font size step: the value of the step, the default is one width min: the minimum threshold for considering when lines have the same length (for G flag in HTMLTEXT), the default is zero adjust multi: the starting decrement in font size (for F flag in HTMLTEXT), the default is set in the Config